AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   the effector inertial states are relative to the inertial frame of the simulation, not the central body frame.
 - Added ``color`` keyword support to the ``vizSupport.createCustomModel()`` method
+- Updated :ref:`cppModules-4` to explain how now the swig interface to vectors of input/output messages are now auto-generated when making Basilisk project

 Version 2.1.4 (Oct.
 1, 2022)
 ----------------------------